Setting a Good Example at Safe Haven

-Parents not under protective orders may speak with the other parent if both parents wish.
-Keep the conversation polite and non-controversial.
-Arguing or inappropriate comments are not allowed in the presence of children or staff.
-Should either parent get “out of control”, monitors are directed to intervene, and if necessary, initiate security procedures.
+Parents may communicate with each other by completing a Parental Information Request “PIR” form if they wish.
+Keep the message polite and non-controversial.
+Inappropriate comments are not allowed.
+Arguing in front of children is not allowed in the presence of children or staff.
+Should either parent get “out of control”, staff is directed to intervene, and if necessary, initiate security procedures.

 Parents are reminded to consistently arrive on time.
 Too early or late arrivals may create additional anxieties for your child(ren).
 Additionally, your child(ren) may make new friends at the Center and look forward to the brief time available to interact with others.